Headless Commerce Explained

-Headless Commerce is one the most debated about and least clear eCommerce buzzwords.
-Loved by tech developers who have endless discussions about "headless nuances" and a bit mysterious for business people who often can't get what exactly Headless Commerce means, it is about to re-shape the eCommerce industry.
+“Headless commerce” is one the most debated and least understood eCommerce buzzwords.
+Loved by tech developers who have endless discussions about "headless nuances" and a bit mysterious for business people who often can't get what exactly headless commerce means, it is about to re-shape the eCommerce industry.

 This type of software architecture opens up almost limitless possibilities in terms of customizations, speeds up time-to-market, and enables eCommerce brands to enrich and differentiate the customer experience.